Real-time and efficient data modeling techniques in MongoDB

 - The report asks for daily data for last week: Fetch 1 weekly_sales_reporting_info document per sales -> return daily_answered

 Sell.Do goes one level deeper in its pre-aggregation schema.
-Not only does it model daily and weekly sales reporting information, it also models daily and weekly team reporting information.
+Not only does it model daily and weekly sales reporting information, but it also models daily and weekly team reporting information.
 So if our client needs to see call reports across teams, we don’t need to keep adding sales statistics, we just need to fetch 1 document and perform absolutely 0 post-fetch aggregations.
 How cool is that?

 Pre-aggregation can be coupled with a few performance enhancements like applying indexes on the uniqueness factor and foreign key, using atomic increments for document update and purging of old data.
-It can go even deeper such as up-to-the minute or up-to-the second documents.
+It can go even deeper such as up-to-the-minute or up-to-the-second documents.
 Additionally, this architecture scales smoothly.

 Sell.Do pulls extensive data from its pre-aggregation architecture.
 For example. if the client asks for a comparison of the total talk time across all sales each Wednesday at 7PM (phew!), we have it.
 Based on these extensive data points, Sell.Do is now able to detect if the percentage of calls missed during a particular duration (for example Saturday afternoons) is more than the average observed in the past, and notify accordingly.
 In this way, our systems are able to push intelligent notifications to the management so that they can take informed decisions to improve their operations.

 Things to watch out for with pre-aggregation:

 Pre-aggregation makes a basic assumption that your reporting architecture is predefined and will not change in the near future.
 If, after a few days, you decide to make minor tweaks in your reporting, updating all the existing pre-aggregated documents will be a huge mess.
 Additionally, pre-aggregation makes a lot of updates in your database, so your fetch & update architecture needs to be highly optimized.